-5.1 Recommended Implementation of Ensemble Approach
+5.2 Recommended Implementation of Ensemble Approach

 Implementing the recommended methods in Section 4.0 will result in the development of multiple projection realizations, which are unique combinations of calibrated model realizations, future demands and water supply plans, and climate scenarios.
-The number of projection realizations is the product of the number of calibrated model realizations, demand and supply plan scenarios, and climate scenarios.
-For example, a total of 40 calibrated model realizations, three demand and supply plan scenarios, and five climate scenarios would result in $40 \times 3 \times 5 = 600$ projection realizations.
+The number of projection realizations is the product of the number of calibrated model realizations and the projection scenarios (i.e., chosen combinations of climate scenarios and water demand and supply plan scenarios).
+Initially, a subset of projection realizations will be simulated.
+If necessary, additional projection realizations will be simulated until the model results (i.e., ensemble mean net recharge) converge or a limited number of projection realizations is reached.
+The upper limit of projection realizations will be determined with input from the peer review committee prior to implementation.

+The following hypothetical example illustrates the computational feasibility of simulating the ensemble.
+A total of 40 calibrated model realizations and 15 projection scenarios would result in 40 x 15 = 600 projection realizations.
 If the simulation of each realization takes a day to complete, a single computer CPU will need 600 days to simulate the ensemble of 600 realizations.
 Simulating several hundred projection realizations will require significant computing power, which can be acquired from commercial cloud computing services.
 For example, Amazon Web Services (AWS) currently charges a monthly cost of \$94 for a 4-CPU-WorkSpace that can simulate three realizations simultaneously (1 CPU is needed for the operating system).
 A total number of 40 4-CPU-WorkSpaces will be needed to complete the simulation of 600 realizations in five days, or 1,200 realizations in ten days.
 The total monthly cost for 40 4-CPU-WorkSpaces will be \$3,760.
 It is anticipated that three to six months of the computing services will be needed.
+Minimal staff time will be required to maintain and debug the model runs on the remote workspaces.

-5.1.1 Simulation Process and Results
+5.2.1 Simulation Process and Results

-Since a projection realization can produce about 50 Gigabytes of simulation results, it is impractical to store complete model outputs for several hundred to thousands of simulations.
+Since a projection realization can produce about 50 gigabytes of simulation results, it is impractical to store complete model outputs for several hundred to thousands of simulations.
 Therefore, an automated process will need to be developed to simulate all realizations and to extract/post-process only the model results necessary to quantify net recharge, potential Material Physical Injury (MPI), and the state of hydraulic control.
-After the simulation of each projection realization, the time series of annual net recharge will be calculated, the potential MPI will be assessed, and the state of hydraulic control will be determined based on the same approach that has been implemented in prior Chino Basin studies (WEI, 2018b; WEI, 2020; WY, 2021).
+After the simulation of each projection realization, the time series of annual water budget components (e.g., change in storage) and net recharge will be calculated, the potential MPI will be assessed, and the state of hydraulic control will be determined based on the same approach that has been implemented in prior Chino Basin studies (WEI, 2018b; WEI, 2020; WY, 2021).
+To preserve the reproducibility of the model results without having to store all input and output files, any computer scripts or tools that are used to develop input files will be saved.

-5.1.2 Interpreting the Ensemble to Calculate the Safe Yield
+5.2.2 Interpreting the Ensemble to Calculate the Safe Yield